hendric-dev/devcontainer/README.md

 ln -s <path to devcontainer repo>/flutter/devcontainer.json <path to flutter project>/.devcontainer/devcontainer.json
 ```

+Some folders are mounted inside the devcontainer.
+See the volumes section in the `devcontainer.json`.
+Remove the ones you don't intend to use or create an empty folder on your machine.

 Upon opening the project you will be prompted to open it inside the container.

 ## Build